credmond-axway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_config.md

 Rate limit monitors the number of requests that a user can send to API Manager during an active session.
 If the number of requests in an individual session exceeds the configured boundaries, the session is terminated, and the user must log in again to continue using API Manager.

-To configure the request rate limiter for your user' sessions in API Manager, perform the following steps in Policy Studio:
+To configure the request rate limiter for your user's sessions in API Manager, perform the following steps in Policy Studio:

 1. Select **Environment Configuration > Listeners > API Gateway > API Portal > Paths** in the Policy Studio tree.
 2. Double-click the `API Portal v1.4 ('v1.4')` servlet to open its dialog box.